nikhilverma360/Lifafa/README.md

 yarn start
 ```

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the contract component or the example ui in the frontend.
-You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

 Run smart contract test with `yarn hardhat:test`

-- Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
+- Edit your smart contract `RedEnvelope.sol` in `packages/hardhat/contracts`
 - Edit your frontend in `packages/nextjs/pages`
 - Edit your deployment scripts in `packages/hardhat/deploy`